rootisgod/rootisgod/content/posts/2024/2024-08-21-GitHub-Kubernetes-Action-Runners-Revisited.md

     - run: echo "🎉 This job uses runner scale set runners!"
 ```

 NOTE: The ```runs-on:``` must match the runner name we have setup for our repo.
-And, we have alos specified a debian container to run the job.
+And, we have also specified a debian container to run the job.

 Run it with a manual dispatch.